elastic/elasticsearch-net-example/README.md

 So let's break down what we're doing here in the `CreateIndex()` call.
 First, we're telling Elasticsearch to create an index named `nusearch` with 2 primary shards and no replicas.
 Before this, when we weren't creating the index explicitly and just indexing documents, Elasticsearch automatically created the `nusearch` index with 5 primary shards and 1 replica, by default.

-Next, `AddMapping()` allows us to define a mapping for our `Package` POCO.
-First we call `MapFromAttributes()` which tells NEST to automatically map all of the public properties found in `Package` and figure out their ES type based on their C# type.
+Next, `Mapping()` allows us to define a mapping for our `Package` POCO.
+First we call `AutoMap()` which tells NEST to automatically map all of the public properties found in `Package` and figure out their ES type based on their C# type.
 Also, if we had defined an `ElasticType` attribute (something we don't discuss in this workshop) on any of the properties, they would get picked up here.
 But instead of using attributes, we are going to define our properties fluently using `Properties()`.

-`Properties()` allows us to override the defaults set by `MapFromAttributes()`.
-For instance, our `PackageVersion` collection by default would just be treated as an `object`, but instead we want it to be `nested` so we call `NestedObject<T>()` with `T` being `PackageVersion`.
-We then supply a name, and map its properties as well by making another call to `MapFromPropertis()`.
+`Properties()` allows us to override the defaults set by `AutoMap()`.
+For instance, our `PackageVersion` collection by default would just be treated as an `object`, but instead we want it to be `nested` so we call `Nested<T>()` with `T` being `PackageVersion`.
+We then supply a name, and map its properties as well by making another call to `AutoMap()`.
 This process is also repeated for `PackageDependency` which is nested within `PackageVersion`...two levels of nested objects!
 And lastly, `PackageAuthor`.

 Still with us?
 Alright, now that we have our mapping setup, let's reindex our packages.
 But wait, `NugetDumpReader.Dumps` just returns a collection of `FeedPackage`s, how do we go from from `FeedPackage` to our new types?
 More importantly, as we iterate through the dump files, we need a way of determining when we've encountered a package for the first time in order to treat all subsequent encounters of the same package as just another version that we can include in the "main" package.